Custom Labels

 How much do custom labels cost?

 Pricing scales by material, finish, size, quantity, and shape complexity.
-Vinyl rectangles from low quantities start at a few cents per label at bulk volume; foil and specialty finishes carry a small per-unit premium.
+A synthetic rectangle works out to a few cents per label at bulk volume; foil and specialty finishes carry a small per-unit premium.
 The most accurate quote is the live calculator on each product page.

 Will the labels fade or peel over time?